What Is Working Capital Turnover?

 How to Calculate Your Working Capital Turnover Ratio

-In order to get an understanding of your business’s working capital turnover ratio, you’ll need to plug your net annual sales and your average working capital into the simple formula.
+In order to get an understanding of your business’s working capital turnover ratio, follow these steps:

 Working Capital Turnover = Net Annual Sales ÷ Average Working Capital